 This brochure describes the benefits of the Mail Handlers Benefit Plan.
-The National Postal Mail Handlers Union, a division of LIUNA, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
+The National Postal Mail Handlers Union, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
 This Plan is underwritten by First Health Life and Health Insurance Company/Cambridge Life Insurance Company.
 The address for the administrative offices is: